5.1 mile loop on breezy slopes above Rodeo Lagoon, in the Marin Headlands.

 route.
 In winter, you may see carpets of milkmaids, as well as California

 buttercups, and suncups.
 Soon Miwok leaves the damp area near the lagoon

-1 and 1.1 miles.
+1.3 miles.
 The first heads to Bunker Road, and the second connects

 Miwok Trail with Rodeo Valley Trail and Bobcat Trail.
 Stay to the left

 Abruptly, Miwok begins a climb to the north.
 The